Mixing in two-dimensional shear flow with smooth fluctuations: Abstract

 \section{Abstract}

-We examine statistical properties of the passive scalar field advected by the flow consisting of the regular shear flow and of irregular flow fluctuations.
-We consider the particular case of two-dimensional flow where the shear flow is dominating and the random flow is smooth.
-We examine both the decaying case and the case of the permanent supply of the passive scalar fluctuations.
-In both cases the passive scalar possesses strong intermittence, that can be characterized via the single-point moments and correlation functions, calculated in our work.
-We reveal features of the correlation functions related to the strong anisotropy of the flow.
-Our qualitative results are universal.
-Some quantitative results are obtained in the framework of the model where the flow fluctuations are short correlated in time.
+Chaotic variations in flow speed up mixing of scalar fields via intensified stirring.
+This paper addresses the statistical properties of a passive scalar field mixing in a regular shear flow with random fluctuations against its background.
+We consider two-dimensional flow with shear component dominating over smooth fluctuations.
+Such flow is supposed to model passive scalar mixing e.g. inside a large-scale coherent vortex forming in two-dimensional turbulence or in elastic turbulence in a micro-channel.
+We examine both the decaying case and the case of the continuous forcing of the scalar variances.
+In both cases dynamics possesses strong intermittency, that can be characterized via the single-point moments and correlation functions calculated in our work.
+We present general qualitative properties of pair correlation function as well as certain quantitative results obtained in the framework of the model with fluctuations that are short correlated in time.